J-O-B/ripe-recipe/README.md

 Instant messenger:

 An instant messenger feature was added but removed.
+Code is saved in txt file.

 ### <ins>**_Future Features:_**</ins>